btechwala999/Ignitia-client/README.md

 - MongoDB for database
 - JWT for authentication
 - Groq API for AI-powered features
-- Puppeteer for PDF generation
+- PDFKit for PDF generation (replacing Puppeteer)

 ### AI Integration
 - GroqCloud API with LLaMA 3 70B model